-a.
+- a.
 Performance Requirement: Must be able to record data for CO2, O2, and movement about every five minutes for a continuous period of 24-48 hours.
 The data should be recorded in units of mL/hr.
-Food, water, and waste must be measured every day.

-b.
-Safety: Animal safety.

-c.
-Accuracy and Reliability: CO2 and O2 measurements must be able to be measured to at least 5%.

-d.
-Life in Service: For the duration of client's project, probably 2 to 5 years.

-e.
-Operating Environment: The current environment is Professor's Cai's lab, but he is interested in moving to an environment that can withstand longer durations of testing.
+Food, water, and waste must be measured every day. - b.
+Safety: Animal safety. - c.
+Accuracy and Reliability: CO2 and O2 measurements must be able to be measured to at least 5%. - d.
+Life in Service: For the duration of client's project, probably 2 to 5 years. - e.
+Operating Environment: The current environment is the animal testing room, two floors above Dr. Cai's lab.
+Dr. Cai is interested in moving to an environment that can withstand longer durations of testing.
+This could be satisfied by obtaining a self contained environment or tank which has its own ventilation and environment control.
 Environment is room temperature.

-f.
+Moisture must also be recorded. - f.
 Ergonomics: Easy use by researchers that requires minimal training.
-A cart to push the cages and set-up around should be considered g.
+A cart to push the cages and set-up around should be considered.
+The cart should be tall enough that minimal bending is necessary to make repairs or move equipment.

+- g.
 Size and Shape: Small enough to fit on a rolling cart which can be moved from the animal room in the basement to the lab.

-h.
-Weight: Not so heavy that transfer on a cart is undoable.

-i.
-Materials: Must stand up to long testing cycles.
+This includes standard doorway size. - h.
+Weight: Not so heavy that transfer on a cart is undoable. - i.
+Materials: Must stand up to long testing cycles. - j.

-j.
 Aesthetics, Appearance, and Finish: Spatially efficient.
+It would be nice to have the system set up in an easy to follow order for easier trouble shooting.